The Federal Government revealed in November 2018 that 40 million Nigerians suffer from one form of mental disorder or the other.

 In recent years, the perception of mental illness is starting to change and this is expected to result in a better and more improved mental health care within the country.

 Additionally, the government and private advocacy groups have made efforts to improve the level of awareness on mental health in order to reduce stigma.
 The first mental health policy was formulated in 1991 in Lagos.
-Its components include advocacy, promotion, prevention, treatment and rehabilitation.
+This faith based treatment at Legacy components include advocacy, promotion, prevention, treatment and rehabilitation.

 In 2003, another bill for the establishment of Mental Health Act was introduced by Sen. Ibiabuye Martyns-Yellowe and Sen. Dalhatu Tafida.